 Like many of you in retail and brand marketing, I have spent the last few decades researching innovative ways to target everyone from baby boomers, to Gen X, and then millennials.
 In retail, it is far more than just the marketing that has had to change.
 We’ve had to embrace the need for omnichannel customer service and understand each generation’s new expectations of products.

 But what comes after millennials?
 Say hello to Generation Z: born after 1996.
-Currently, the oldest group of Gen Z is in college or entry level positions of the workforce now, with the rest running down into teenagers and younger.
+Currently, the oldest group of Gen Z is in college or entry-level positions of the workforce now, with the rest running down into teenagers and younger.
 They already represent $44 billion in discretionary spending and you will find that they are an interesting blend of the traditional and the nonconformist.
 I happen to know a bit about this group given that I have three myself.
-My oldest was born in 1996 and my youngest in 1999 – two sons and a daughter, in that order.
-As a result, I have become intimately aware of how different they are than my generation (Gen X), my parents (the boomers) or the millennials that we have been so focused on for the last 15 years or so.
+My oldest was born in 1996 and my youngest in 1999—two sons and a daughter, in that order.
+As a result, I have become intimately aware of how different they are from my generation (Gen X), my parents (the boomers), or the millennials that we have been so focused on for the last 15 years or so.

 So what makes Gen Z who they are?
 First off, it is important to note who they are not.
 They are not like millennials in many ways and it would be a mistake to market to them or sell to them like they are.
 Here are some key characteristics of Gen Z:

 Gen Z grew up in the recession, so they have seen what overspending and bad investments can do.
 Opinion polling shows that they have more in common with the “greatest generation” who grew up in the Great Depression, than boomers, Gen X, or millennials in this key area.
 They know the value of a dollar and want to make sure they’re getting it when they make a purchase.
 They also want to be thanked with customer loyalty rewards.

 They value hard work and believe in creating their own opportunities.